Last Updated on 20th February 2025

 What are the alternatives to removing an executor?

-Another alternative is to apply to the Probate Registry or the court for directions to be given as to what each executor should and should not do.
-Although this involves an application being made, it is more straightforward that applying to remove an executor, and there is likely to be a smaller risk of an adverse costs order being made against the applicant.
+Another alternative is to apply to the Probate Registry or the court for directions to be given as to what each executor should or should not do.
+Although this involves a court application being made, it is more straightforward than formally applying to remove an executor, and there is likely to be a smaller risk of an adverse costs order being made against the applicant.
+Read our case study about sibling co-executors who were in dispute, where we applied to the court for directions to be made and succeeded in recovering our client’s legal costs.

 It is also worth bearing in mind that if an executor has a caveat entered, preventing probate from being granted, then it is open to the co-executors to warn that caveat and if necessary, seek a summons for the discontinuance of the caveat from the Probate Registry.

-For further guidance on the alternatives to removing an executor, please feel free to contact our legal helpline for a free case review.
+For further guidance on the alternatives to removing an executor, please feel free to contact our legal helpline for a free consultation with one of our team of contentious probate solicitors.
 Contact us on 0333 888 0407 or email us at [email protected]